ETHZ-RobotX/smb_mission_planner/README.md

 ### IMPORTANT INFORMATION
 The smatch_viewer has not been ported to Python3 and ROS Noetic.
 So don't use it in SMB.

-#### Library overview
-- `navigation_states.py` : contains all navigation related states, as for example parsing and navigating through a list of waypoints.
-Check the script for more documentation.
-- `detection_states.py`: contains all detection related states.
-One might implement object detection using a service call.
-We already provide a detection service which is called in the execute function and this expect the object name, pose and success flag to be returned by the detector.
-- `manipulation_states.py`: as the name suggests, this script contains all manipulation related states.
-All implemented states are currently based on MoveIt.
-More info in the states' documentation.
-- `utils`: collection of utilities which are frequently used by mission states.
-These can be a wrapper to switch controller, sending moveit a specific plan or recording a waypoint-based navigation mission.

 Some terminology to start with:
 In the context of this package, a waypoint denotes a named pose in the global frame.